mdnfr0211/lambda-action/README.md

           aws-region: <AWS-REGION>

       - name: deploy lambda
-        uses: mdnfr0211/lambda-action@v1
+        uses: mdnfr0211/lambda-action@v4
         env:
           PUBLISH: true
-          RUNNER_ID: 1
           ALIAS_NAME: dev
           ARTIFACT_BUCKET: <ARTIFACT-BUCKET>
+          ARTIFACT_PATH: function/<PATH>
           LAMBDA_CONFIG_FILE: <PATH-OF-JSON-FILE>

 ```

-The Lambda code(zip) should be structured under the artifact bucket in the format: `function/<runner-id>/function.zip`.
+The Artifact Path is not required to include the zip file, It requires only the Path for the Zip File

 ## License